History of the Game Monopoly

 Parker Brothers tried to prevent university professor Ralph Anspach from marketing and selling his Anti-Monopoly game in the 1970's but failed in the courts.

 Throughout the 1990's and continuing through today, various editions of Monopoly have been made available.
 The main difference between these editions are the street names.
+(The Monopoly money in each game, for example, is almost always the same.)
 Themes for these editions include various city editions, movie and tv show themed editions, and even a national parks edition.

 Monopoly has also spawned several spinoff games like Monopoly Junior and the Monopoly Card Game, Monopoly slot machines, and countless video game versions.